Spleen Pattern Differentiation in Chinese Medicine

 Chronic: swollen sides in the MIDDLE SECTION only of the Tongue.
 Very severe cases have swollen sides with transverse cracks)

-Excessive Cold & raw foods deplete Spleen Qi.
+Excessive Cold and raw foods deplete the Spleen Qi.

 Eating too little in general or not enough protein.